 - The resulting user interface is bulletproofed against the intended accessibility level, using automated tools and manual tests (with keyboard navigation and assistive technology like screen readers).

-And remember that web accessibility is not really a feature, it is not one user story, nor is it merely the designer’s responsibility.
+And remember that digital accessibility is not really a feature; it is not one user story, nor is it merely the designer’s responsibility.
 With all of this in mind, you and your team will be the right path to web accessibility that benefits everyone, not just the disabled.